Berea-College-CSC-226/p01-main/README.md

 ## Milestone 2: Code

 No README action items.
-Keep your Kanban board up to date, and focus on your code! 🙃
+Keep your Kanban board up to date, and focus on your code. 🙃

 ---